| |

 do I find my neutral position?

-While lyng on your back with knees bent, envision your pelvis as a
+While lying on your back with knees bent, envision your pelvis as a

 clock.
 Your belly button is 12:00 and your pubic bone is 6:00.